-With fixed FPDAs, insurers guarantee minimum interest rates (typically 3 to 4.5 percent) but usually pay much higher rates.
+With fixed FPDAs, insurers guarantee minimum interest rates but usually pay much higher rates.
 The actual rate will depend on the earnings rate of the insurer.
-Current rates have ranged from 5 to 11 percent in recent years but are subject to rapid change as interest rates trend upward or downward (although the crediting rate is often set on the contract anniversary date and is valid for the entire year).
+Current rates have varied significantly over the years and are subject to rapid change as interest rates trend upward or downward (although the crediting rate is often set on the contract anniversary date and is valid for the entire year).
 Focus should be placed on the net (after loads and charges) return earned, over the entire expected holding period, when comparing fixed annuities.

 Most variable annuities are FPDAs.
 Fixed annuities are often FPDAs, but some types do not have flexible premiums, or are immediate annuities.
-Equity-indexed annuities are virtually always deferred annuities, but often do not have flexible premiums.
+Equity-indexed annuities (discussed below) are virtually always deferred annuities.

 Reproduced with permission.
 Copyright The National Underwriter Co.
 Division of ALM